Rubella: Signs and symptoms

-Rubella has symptoms similar to those of flu.
-However, the primary symptom of rubella virus infection is the appearance of a rash (exanthem) on the face which spreads to the trunk and limbs and usually fades after three days, which is why it is often referred to as three-day measles.
+Rubella has symptoms similar to those of the flu.
+However, the primary symptom of rubella virus infection is a rash (exanthem) on the face, which spreads to the trunk and limbs and usually fades after three days, which is why it is often referred to as three-day measles.
 The facial rash usually clears as it spreads to other parts of the body.
 Other symptoms include low-grade fever, swollen glands (sub-occipital and posterior cervical lymphadenopathy), joint pains, headache, and conjunctivitis.

-The swollen glands or lymph nodes can persist for up to a week and the fever rarely rises above 38 °C (100.4 °F).
+The swollen glands or lymph nodes can persist for up to a week, and the fever rarely rises above 38 °C (100.4 °F).
 The rash of rubella is typically pink or light red.
 The rash causes itching and often lasts for about three days.
-The rash disappears after a few days with no staining or peeling of the skin.
+The rash disappears after a few days with no skin staining or peeling.
 When the rash clears up, the skin might shed in very small flakes where the rash covered it.
 Forchheimer spots occur in 20% of cases and are characterized by small, red papules on the area of the soft palate.

 Rubella can affect anyone of any age.
 Adult females are particularly prone to arthritis and joint pains.

 In children, rubella normally causes symptoms that last two days and include: